-Chickadee Paper Birch is a deciduous tree with a distinctive and refined pyramidal form.
+Paper Birch is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-It has no significant negative characteristics.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;